project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/env_variables_content_service.md

+---
+type: landing
+directory: developer-docs/configuring_sunbird
+title: Configuration Variables for Content service
+page_title: Configuration Variables for Content Service
+description: For adopters and users to get started on Sunbird.
+It provides the list of configuration that need to be done to customize the sunbird
+published: true
+allowSearch: false
+---

 ### Environment Variables for Content service
 To run the Sunbird content services, you need to configure the following environment variables: